-People analytics is gaining speed in 2016.
-HR departments are becoming an important source of data in organizations, in which more people data are used to improve the business.
+People analytics has been gaining speed since 2016.
+HR departments are becoming an essential source of data in organizations, in which more people’s data are used to improve the business.
 While implementing more predictive analytics and sophisticated analytics, HR is becoming a data-driven domain.
 Hence, new positions, requirements, job descriptions, and projects emerge.
 A prominent role nowadays is HR Data Strategist.

-As an HR Data Strategist, I bring Data Science into daily HR activities, to guide organizations to base decision-making about people on data.
-Basically, a person in this role can be an insider or consultant who leads or participates in planning and managing the ways the company’s HR data is gathered, handled, used, and protected.
-There are four major parts in this role:
+As an HR Data Strategist, I bring Data Science into daily HR activities to guide organizations to base decision-making about people on data.
+Basically, a person in this role can be an insider or consultant who leads or participates in planning and managing how the company’s HR data is gathered, handled, used, and protected.
+There are four major parts to this role:

 1. Define and answer the right questions

-2. Define and apply ethical guidelines of data strategy implementation
+2. Define and apply ethical guidelines for data strategy implementation

-The HR Data Strategist leads or participates in the implementation of data strategy within the organization.
+The HR Data Strategist leads or participates in implementing data strategy within the organization.
 She is required to define business cases and manage technical projects around them.
-In regards to data, this person can be considered as the organizational ethical guide, being involved or in charge of, not only on data accuracy but also on data security and privacy policies.
+In regards to data, this person can be considered as the organizational ethical guide, being involved or in charge of, not only data accuracy but also data security and privacy policies.

 3. Identify opportunities through data

-Because of her unique relationship to data, the HR Data Strategist can discover new opportunities through data.
+Because of her unique relationship with data, the HR Data Strategist can discover new opportunities through data.
 She may recognize new values in HR data.
-She may also contribute to increasing revenue or decrease costs, in HR and the organization as a whole, based on information gained through data initiatives.
+She may also contribute to increasing revenue or decreasing costs in HR and the organization as a whole based on information gained through data initiatives.

 The HR Data Strategist is a new organizational leader who inspires managers and employees to a data-driven culture.
 She convinces managers and employees of the importance and the business value of data.
 Since her activities influence the organization as a whole, it is naturally discussed at the C-level management.